I have a confession to make. Even though I knew I should help them transition to adulthood, I enabled my kids when they were in high school.

 The Parenting Paradox—We Want Them to be Independent, But . . .

 A poll conducted by the C.S.
 Mott Children’s Hospital suggests that my experience is not unique.
-Even though all parents believe it’s important for their children to become independent, we don’t always hand off the responsibilities of adulthood so readily.
+Even though all parents believe it’s important for their children to become independent as they transition to adulthood, we don’t always hand off the responsibilities of adulthood so readily.

 For instance, it seems that the importance of learning from one’s mistakes is more important in theory than in reality.